Episode #30 - Home Security, Home surveillance and Home Automation

 Home surveillance systems are a network of cameras.
 Two types of video monitoring include overt and covert installations.
 Teadybear camera packageThe covert systems are virtually invisible with cameras in things like clocks or teddy bears.
 The overt system is what Handyguy Paul is more interested in.
 It includes an obvious camera hooked up to a PC based digital recorder.
 They are motion activated.
 Such a system can act as a deterrent and can also be used in identification of criminals and assist prosecution.
 One DIY kit is from wylife.com The Handyguys Podcast is looking forward to discussing the wylife.com solution in a future episode.
 If our listeners have a favorite DIY home surveillance system they want us to look into for our episode on home surveillance please let us know.

-Lastly The Handyguys discuss home automation
+Finally, The Handyguys discuss home automation

 Home automation kit from SmarhomeHow does home automation fit with home security and home automation?
 Home automation can traditionally do things like turn on and off lights, control HVAC, etc. Some home automation systems can interface with home security systems.
-The Handyguys ideally want to find an all in one system that can handle home automation, security and surveillance in one easy to use DIY package.
+The Handyguys ideally want to find an all-in-one system that can handle home automation, security and surveillance in one easy to use DIY package.
 One possible place to get everything needed may be smarthome.com Do any of our listeners have any other suggestions?
 Let us know.

-Let’s face it we live in an unsafe world full of crazies and thieves just lurking in the shadows waiting to burglarize our homes.
+1. Let’s face it we live in an unsafe world full of crazies and thieves just lurking in the shadows waiting to burglarize our homes.
 I am being a little dramatic but in a way what I am saying is true.
 You see we have the right to protect ourselves from the bad, yet rarely people do.

 The smart people are the ones who want to protect what is theirs because they have worked to hard to lose there hard earned property and feel victimized.
 Burglars pray on us.

-hello,
+2. hello,

 i usually dont write comments or read blogs but this one is different. i read it from top to bottom, && i really like the content of this blog, so do keep posting and keep the good work up.